 Neanderthal skullcap

-Darwin had almost no fossil evidence to support his theory of the Descent of Man from "simian" ancestors.
-He relied instead on structural similarities with Primata.
-The first human fossil had been discovered in the Neanderthal valley near Dusseldorf, Germany, in 1856.
-The heavy brow ridges in this frontal view gave rise to the popular picture of early humans as heavy-set, massively built forms, with low foreheads.
+In 1871, Darwin had almost no fossil evidence to support his theory of the Descent of Man from "simian" ancestors.
+He relied instead on structural similarities with Primata, including information supplied by Julian Huxley.
+The first human fossil had been discovered in 1856 in the Neanderthal valley near Dusseldorf, Germany.
+The heavy brow ridges in this frontal view gave rise to the popular picture of early humans as heavy-set, massively built forms, with low foreheads (and by implication, low intelligence).
 "Neanderthal Man" is now considered a subspecies of Homo sapiens: H. s. neanderthalensis.
-Recent genetic evidence shows that though Neanderthals were a separate evolutionary lineage from modern humans, they coexisted in time and space, and could and did interbreed.
+Genetic evidence shows that though Neanderthals were a separate evolutionary lineage from modern humans, they coexisted in time and space, and could and did interbreed.
+Many modern Homo sapiens have considerable Neanderthal ancestry, as shown by DNA tests.